 OVERVIEW OF WAVE GOTIK TREFFEN (WGT) FESTIVAL / LEIPZIG

-Wave Gotik Treffen or WGT (pronounced Ve Ge Te) takes place over the Whitsun (or Pfingsten) weekend in Leipzig Germany.
+Wave Gotik Treffen or WGT (pronounced Ve Ge Te) takes place over the Whitsun (or Pfingsten) weekend in Leipzig Germany every year.
 It could be said that WGT is the biggest and best gothic festival anywhere in the World (it certainly trumps any other festival that I have attended).
 This website is my unofficial guide to the festival, it should help you get to Germany and Leipzig and help you get the most out of the festival.
-This website is update throughout the year, but for up to date announcements and information please join the supporting Sadgoth.com Facebook Group (click on the link below).
+This website is update throughout the year, but for up to date announcements and information please join the supporting Sadgoth.com Facebook Group (click on the link in the top banner).

 The dates for WGT change from year to year as Whitsun (also known as Pentecost in the Christian calendar) occurs seven weeks (50 days) after Easter, however the date will always fall between the 10th May and the 13th June.
 It is also worth noting that the dates do not always coincide with Whitsun in the UK or other nations due to the way in which Eastern and Western Christian calendars are calculated.
 The festival takes place in Germany however there are always attendees from the UK, USA, Australia, Canada, South Africa, Holland, Belgium, France, Russia, Iceland, Norway, Sweden, Brazil, Mexico, Chile and just about every other corner of the World with a alternative subculture, Leipzig really does become the United Nations of Goth for a few days.
-WGT is truly the 'Centre' of the Goth World, everybody in the scene should go at least once, although once you have been you will catch the bug and you will keep on coming back, there is no other festival like it (I have been every year since 2002).
+For a few days each year Leipzig and WGT really are the 'Centre' of the Goth World and everybody in the scene should go at least once, although once you have been you will catch the bug and you will keep on coming back, there is no other festival like it (Personally I have been going every year since 2002).

 There are many reasons to go to WGT, but most people will be drawn by the huge list of bands that play, over 220 bands that will play at 50+ venues across the city and your mission (should you choose to except it) is to see as many bands as possible whilst travelling the length and breadth of Leipzig.
 You dont need to worry about what type of genre of goth music will play, they all do plus many that you have never heard of before, so expect to hear everything from Trad Goth to EBM, from Goth Metal to Neo-Folk and from Medieval to Powernoise (plus there are always Classical and Opera shows to watch as well as free museums and exhibitions and all the supporting events like the Victorian Picnic, Non-Tox, Sixtina etc).